revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Extension methods are special static methods in a static class which enables us to add new methods to built-in types and custom types without creating new derived type.
-Which provides a user-defined custom functionality just like built-in methods have.
-For Example, String has ToLower(), ToUpper() methods.
-In the same way, we can create our own method.
+Extension methods are special static methods in a static class which enables us to add new methods to built-in types and custom types without creating new derived type.Which provides a user-defined custom functionality just like built-in methods have.For Example, String has ToLower(), ToUpper() methods.In the same way, we can create our own method.

 Let's check the following example, we have created Remove() method which removes any given character/string from the original string.